MX-Linux/style/README.md

 ```

 #### 2.2.
 Breaking loops into multiple lines
-A *for* or *while* loop may have a compact format, providing the line does not exceed 70 characters:
+A *for* or *while* loop may have a compact format:
 ```
 for (int ixi = 0; ixi < 100; ++ixi) do_something(ixi);
 while (test == true) test = do_stuff();
 ```
-If the line contains a trailing comment, the code before the comment cannot exceed 70 characters.
-The whole line cannot exceed 100 characters.
+Try to limit lines of this nature to 70 characters at most.
+Lines of this nature that need to exceed 70 characters are not to exceed 100 characters.
+These limits include any trailing comments.

 A *do ... while* loop is not to have a compact form such as above, regardless of line length:
 ```